Manual for WebCVTree v4

 1 Introduction

-CVTree stands for Composition Vector Tree, which is the implementation of a cluster alignment-free algorithms to generate dissimilarity matrices from a comparatively large collection of DNA or Amino Acid sequences, preferably genome data, for phylogenetic studies.
-It was proposed by Prof. Bailin Hao and coworkers in 2004 (Qi, Wang, & Hao, 2004).
-In the CVTree algorithm, every genome sequence, including protein, RNA, or DNA, was represented by a composition vector, which was calculated by the difference between the frequencies of k-strings and the prediction frequencies by the Markov model.
-And the similarity between two sequences was measured by the cosine of two composition vectors.
-It has been applied to Archaea and Bacteria (Gao, Qi, Sun, & Hao, 2007; Qi, Wang, & Hao, 2004; Sun, Xu, & Hao, 2010; Zuo, Hao, & Staley, 2014; Zuo, Xu, & Hao, 2013, 2015), viruses (Gao & Qi, 2007; Gao, Qi, Wei, Sun, & Hao, 2003), chloroplasts (Yu et al., 2005) and fungi (Choi, Kim, Jeon, & Lee, 2013; O’Connell, Thon, Hacquard, & Amyotte, 2012; Wang, Xu, Gao, & L., 2009), as well as metagenomes (Liu et al., 2013; Zhang et al., 2016).
-The methodological aspects of the CV approach has been elucidated repeatedly in literature.
-In particular, the role and choice of the peptide length \(K\) was discussed in (Li, Xu, & Hao, 2010) and (Zuo, Li, & Hao, 2014).
+CVTree (Composition Vector Tree) is an implementation of alignment-free algorithms for generating dissimilarity matrices from large collections of DNA or amino acid sequences, preferably genome data, for phylogenetic studies.
+This method was proposed by Professor Bailin Hao and colleagues in 2004 (J. Qi, Wang, & Hao, 2004).
+In the CVTree algorithm, each genome sequence (including protein, RNA, or DNA) is represented by a composition vector, which is calculated by the difference between the observed frequencies of k-strings and the predicted frequencies based on a Markov model.
+The similarity between two sequences is measured by the cosine of their composition vectors.
+CVTree has been successfully applied to various domains, including Archaea and Bacteria (Gao, Qi, Sun, & Hao, 2007; J. Qi et al., 2004; Sun, Xu, & Hao, 2010; G. H. Zuo, Hao, & Staley, 2014a; Zuo, Xu, & Hao, 2013, 2015), viruses (Gao & Qi, 2007; Gao, Qi, Wei, Sun, & Hao, 2003), chloroplasts (Yu et al., 2005), 16S rRNA (Lu, 2025), fungi (Choi, Kim, Jeon, & Lee, 2013; O’Connell, Thon, Hacquard, & Amyotte, 2012; Wang, Xu, Gao, & L., 2009), and metagenomes (Liu et al., 2013; Zhang et al., 2016).
+The methodological aspects of the CV approach have been extensively described in the literature.
+In particular, the role and selection of the peptide length \(K\) have been discussed in (Li, Xu, & Hao, 2010) and (G. H. Zuo, Li, & Hao, 2014b).

-1. Inbuilt taxonomy system based on NCBI taxonomy system.
+1. Integrated Taxonomy System: Implementation of a comprehensive taxonomy system based on the NCBI taxonomy database.

 2 Web Interface